-Allow me a special word of thanks to the family members of our BFA Employees, for all the sacrifices their absence at the service of the Bank, for a noble cause on behalf of the welfare of our Clients, the commitment to our Shareholders and the community we proudly serve.
+Allow me a special word of thanks to the family members of our BFA Employees, for all the sacrifices made due to their absence at the service of the Bank, for a noble cause on behalf of the welfare of our Clients, the commitment to our Shareholders and the community we proudly serve.

-I conclude by inviting you to explore in detail our 2020 Annual Report, highlighting the gratitude, on behalf of the Board of Directors, to all our Clients, Employees, Partners, and Shareholders, who throughout BFA's history, have afforded us the privilege of serving them, always in a perspective of a constant search for excellence, being our support for the maintenance of a unique position of prominence, respect and leadership in the Banking Market in Angola.
+I conclude by inviting you to explore in detail our 2020 Annual Report, highlighting the gratitude, on behalf of the Board of Directors, to all our Clients, Employees, Partners, and Shareholders, who throughout BFA's history, have afforded us the privilege of serving them, always in a perspective of a constant search for excellence, being our support for the maintenance of a unique position of prominence, respect and leadership in Angolas's Banking Market.

-Rui Jorge Carneiro Mangueira Chairman of the Board of Directors Economic The BFA Risk Financial Statements Appendi.
-Report Environment The BFA Management Financial Review and Notes
+Rui Jorge Carneiro Mangueira Chairman of the Board of Directors Report